 Doctors also ask about disorders that may be associated with OSA, particularly high blood pressure, heart disorders, stroke, acid reflux, atrial fibrillation (an abnormal heart rhythm), depression, and diabetes.
 They ask about the amount of alcohol the person drinks, including how close to bedtime the person drinks it.
 Whether the person takes any sedating or muscle-relaxing drugs is also important.

-During the physical examination, doctors measure the person's height and weight in order to calculate body mass index (BMI—see Evaluation of Nutritional Status).
+During the physical examination, doctors measure the person's height and weight in order to calculate body mass index (BMI).
 The higher the person's BMI, the greater the risk of OSA.
 Doctors may measure the neck.
 OSA is more likely when the neck is larger than about 16 inches for women and about 17 inches for men.

 Although doctors are not able to predict risk precisely, the more risk factors and warning signs people have, the greater their risk of OSA.

-When doctors suspect OSA, they typically do tests to confirm the diagnosis.
+When doctors suspect obstructive sleep apnea (OSA), they typically do tests to confirm the diagnosis.

-Testing consists of polysomnography (see Sleep Disorders:Testing).
-For this test, people sleep overnight in a laboratory while their breathing and other functions are monitored.
+Testing consists of polysomnography.
+For this test, people sleep overnight in a sleep laboratory while their breathing and other functions are monitored.
+A sleep laboratory may be located in a hospital, clinic, hotel room, or other facility that is equipped with a bed, bathroom, and monitoring equipment.
+Polysomnography can be done in the home if people who snore do not have many other coexisting disorders.
 However, because snoring is so common and polysomnography is costly and time-consuming, polysomnography is usually done only when doctors strongly suspect OSA.
 Thus, they typically test only people who have warning signs (particularly those with episodes of not breathing witnessed by another person and those with several risk factors).

 If people without warning signs do not appear to have any sleep disturbance other than snoring, they typically do not need tests.
 However, they should schedule regular follow-ups so that their doctor can check for the development of such problems.